yennetiuday/movieApi/README.md

  - Create features like recommended Movie based on weather , mood.

- - Create User Profile and authentication for users.
+ - Create User Profile and authentication for users and implement Spring Security.

  - Movie recommendation according to age of User

  - To add actors and directors information in the movie database so that user can get data based on actors and directors.

+ - Deployment to AWS